MozillaItalia/Mozilla-Italia-l10n-guide/README.md

 Thank you for stopping by the Guide of the Mozilla Italia l10n (localization) team.

-We are a group of volunteers passionate about localization and Open Software, our goal is to make Mozilla's products, events and core values accessible for Italian users.
+We are a group of volunteers passionate about localization and Open Software, our goal is to make Mozilla’s products, events and core values accessible for Italian users.

-The guide is conceived as a sort of manual for volunteers joining the [Mozilla Italia](https://www.mozillaitalia.org/) l10n team (a group of volunteers translating [Mozilla](https://www.mozilla.org)'s products and activities for Italian users).
+The guide is conceived as a sort of manual for volunteers joining the [Mozilla Italia](https://www.mozillaitalia.org/) l10n team (a group of volunteers translating [Mozilla](https://www.mozilla.org)’s products and activities for Italian users).
 <br>**However we believe in the Open philosophy, therefore we welcome fellow localizers from other communities and languages to participate, discuss, give their input and remix or adapt the guide for their own needs.**

 Does it sounds like fun?
 Would you like be a part of our team?
 Then read further to know the details.